StaminaOverlook/GameJam2024/README.md

 #### List of changes:
 - Added an extra furniture.
-- Deleted strangly placed window and curtains.
+- Deleted strangely placed window and curtains.
 - Expanded layout of apartment.